What are chase-cars?

 I love slot cars and have done since I was a kid.
-While going faster is a noble aim, a fast car isn’t always the most fun, or necessarily your favourite car.
-To make my fun car, I wanted it to be like car chases were on TV when I was a kid – with a good sized American car, loads of lurid tail slides, probably doing less than 50mph but looking fast and almost out of control.
+While going faster is a noble aim, a fast car isn’t always the most enjoyable to drive, or necessarily your favourite car.
+To make my fun car, I wanted it to be like car chases were on TV in the 1970s – with a good sized American car, loads of lurid tail slides, probably doing less than 50mph but looking fast and almost out of control.

-I designed the chassis using rapid prototype manufacturing methods (sometimes called additive manufacturing) to generate the parts from powder by passing a laser over it, This is widely used in Engineering when a part needs to be tested before making an expensive injection mould tool.
+I designed the chassis using rapid prototype manufacturing methods (sometimes called additive manufacturing or 3D printing) to generate the parts from powder by passing a laser over it, This is widely used in Engineering when a part needs to be tested before making an expensive injection mould tool.

 These cars are 1:32 scale and compatible with Scalextric track, Carrera track or any similar analogue 12V home slot car racing sets.